Applying for a Visa

 The standard amount of time that it can take the U.S. Consulate to process a student visa can last anywhere from a few weeks to a few months.
 Be sure to schedule your visa interview well in advance of your travel date.
-Some visa applications may require administrative processing that will require additional processing time after the visa interview date, and could delay your arrival to the U.S. If this happens, be sure to contact us at firstname.lastname@example.org to discuss deferring your admission and arrival dates.
+Some visa applications may require administrative processing that will require additional time after the visa interview date and could delay your arrival to the U.S. If a delay happens, be sure to contact us at email@example.com to discuss deferring your admission and arrival dates.
 The status of your visa application can be tracked on the Department of State website.

 Once you receive your visa, be sure to check for any errors to avoid delays or complications when entering the U.S. If you find any errors, contact the U.S. embassy immediately.

 The approval or denial of visa applicants is governed by the U.S. law.
 Your visa application will be denied if the consular officer finds that you are not eligible.